Erika Donalds

-Erika Donalds (born 1980) is an American conservative education activist from Florida.
-Her spouse is a member of the U.S. House of Representatives.
+Erika Brynne Donalds (née Lees; born 1980) is an American school choice activist from Florida.
+Her husband, Byron Donalds, is a Republican member of the U.S. House of Representatives.

 Background

 Donalds holds a bachelor's degree (Florida State University, 2002) and a master's degree (Florida Atlantic University, 2006) in accounting.
 She worked for New York investment management firm Dalton, Greiner, Hartman, Maher & Co., LLC (DGHM) from 2002 until 2018.

-Political activism
+Education activism

 In 2013, following a dispute with administrators of her second child's public school in Naples, Donalds placed her child in a private school.
 She became involved in local efforts (via the group Parents ROCK) to deploy state education funds to establish a charter school, the Mason Classical Academy.

-Donalds was a member of the Collier County School Board from 2014 to 2018.
-She led a group of pro-charter activists in establishing the short-lived Florida Coalition of School Board Members, in opposition to the long-standing Florida School Boards Association.

 Donalds was named by Florida House of Representatives Speaker Richard Corcoran to the 2017-2018 Constitution Revision Commission.
 Governor Ron DeSantis appointed her to the Advisory Committee on Education and Workforce Development and the Florida Gulf Coast University Board of Trustees.